khuyentran1401/prefect-alert/README.md

 We recommend using a Python virtual environment manager such as pipenv, conda or virtualenv.

-These tasks are designed to work with Prefect 2.0.
+The decorator is designed to work with Prefect 2.0.
 For more information about how to use Prefect, please refer to the [Prefect documentation](https://orion-docs.prefect.io/).

 ### Installation